Edit As You Wish: Video Caption Editing with Multi-grained User Control: Conclusion

-The VDEdit task is a challenging multi-modal task.
-Besides comprehensively understanding diverse visual semantics in a video, models must possess exceptional abilities to understand, process and generate textual sentences that enable syntax and semantic edits.
-This task can serve as a new benchmark to evaluate the complex visual understanding and text-processing capabilities of state-of-the-art Vision-language Models (e.g. BLIP-2~\cite{li2023blip2} and GPT-4~\cite{openai2023gpt4}).

-In summary, we propose a novel multi-modal task named Video Description Editing (VDEdit), which aims to automatically edit video descriptions under the guidance of multi-grained user commands.
-To satisfy diverse and varied user demands, we design the user control signal as a \{\textit{operation, position, attribute}\} triplet to flexibly cover both coarse-grained controls (e.g. change sentence length) and fine-grained controls (e.g. modify specified content at specified positions).
-To promote the VDEdit task, we automatically construct the open-domain VATEX-EDIT dataset and manually collect the e-commerce EMMAD-EDIT dataset.
-To evaluate the novel task comprehensively, we design metrics from fluency, controllability and vision-text alignment.
-We further propose a unified Operation-Position-Attribute-aware model to achieve multi-grained editing.
+We propose a novel multi-modal task named Video Caption Editing (VCE), which aims to automatically edit video descriptions under the guidance of multi-grained user commands.
+To satisfy diverse and varied user demands, we design the user control signal as a \{\textit{operation, position, attribute}\} triplet to flexibly cover both coarse-grained and fine-grained controls.
+We collect two datasets named VATEX-EDIT and EMMAD-EDIT from different domains.
+We further employ comprehensive metrics to assess fluency, controllability, and vision-text alignment.
+Finally, we introduce a small specialized model called OPA, an ImgLLM pipeline, and an end-to-end VidLLM to dive into the task challenges and provide good starting points.

+\textbf{Limitations and Future Work.} This paper primarily introduces appropriate baseline solutions for the VCE task, aiming to provide a thorough analysis.
+Nonetheless, it falls short of designing architectural innovations, leaving ample room for exploration in the future.
+Further insights into significant future directions are discussed in Appendix F.

+\begin{acks} This work was partially supported by the National Natural Science Foundation of China (No. 62072462), the Fundamental Research Funds for the Central Universities, and the National Natural Science Foundation of China (No. 62176002). \end{acks}

+In the supplementary material, we first introduce details of three approaches (Section ~\ref{sec:chatgpt}), then present more construction details about the VATEX-EDIT dataset (Section~\ref{sec:vatex-edit}) and EMMAD-EDIT dataset (Section~\ref{sec:emmad-edit}).
+Moreover, we provide the pseudo-code of the Position Accuracy metric (Section~\ref{sec:metric}) and the conversion instructions from interface signals to triplet format (Section~\ref{sec:conversion}).
+Finally, based on a good start on the task, dataset and method foundation, we further discuss a variety of interesting aspects worth exploring in the future (Section~\ref{sec:future}) and the related social impact (Section~\ref{sec:social}).